adnanq2004/Cyber-Final-Project---cloudcrane/PRESENTATION.md

 # {What purpose does it serve}

 Reverse Engineering tends to be used to look at a program from the outside in, by third parties that don't have access to the source code.
 For a practical example, if an anti-malware company discovers a piece of malware, they can use reverse engineering techniques to break down and understand the functions of the malware without accidentally enabling or triggering the virus.
+It can also be used to figure how a victim was attacked in the first place and create a defense against a second (or whatever nth is next) attempt.

 # {How is it done + How is compiling done}